spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 # Workspace Backup and Restore

 Palette users can create cluster backups from within a workspace (usually consisting of multiple clusters) and restore them later time as desired.
 Palette allows granular controls within a workspace for users to perform specific tasks within the workspace, without having the ability to update workspace details.
-In order to provide granular access within a workspace for specific actions, Palette provides the following two roles:
+To provide granular access within a workspace for specific actions, Palette provides the following two Roles:

 ## Workspace Operator

-Users assigned the `workspace operator` role can only perform back and restore actions within the workspace.
+Users assigned the **Workspace Operator** Role can only perform Backup and Restore actions within the Workspace.

 ## Workspace Admin

-A role that has all admin permissions and privileges within the workspace.
+A Role that has all administrative permissions and privileges within the Workspace.

 ## Create your Workspace Roles

-To create your workspace role, follow the steps below:
+To create your **Workspace Role**, follow the steps below:

-1. Login to Palette management console as Tenant Admin.
+1. Log in to the Palette Management Console as **Tenant Admin**.

 2. Go to the **Users and Teams** option.

-3. From the listed users, select the user to be assigned with workspace roles.
+3. From the listed users, select the user to be assigned with Workspace Roles.
 See here for [User Creation](/projects/#projects).

 4. Select the **Workspace Roles** tab and click **+ New Workspace Role** to create a new role.